DHD2280/Oxygen-Customizer/README.md

 <details>
   <summary>Which devices does Oxygen Customizer support?</summary>

-- Oxygen Customizer exclusively supports Oxygen OS 14 and later versions.
-Compatibility with other devices or custom ROMs is not guaranteed.
+- Oxygen Customizer supports Oxygen OS 13 based roms and later.
+Since it's based on Oxygen OS system, compatibility with ColorOS and Realme UI it's not guaranteed, but we are keep improving this project to support those three systems together.
 </details>

 <details>